 Creating Adaptive Capacity with Operability

-The graceful extensibility of an organisation is derived from the adaptive capacity of its teams and their services.
-When an organisation optimises for resilience it can create sources of adaptive capacity by making a long-term investment in the operability of its IT services.
-Operability is defined as “the ability to keep a system in a safe and reliable functioning condition“, and it is associated with a set of practices:
+A lower MTTR can be achieved by investing in the operability of IT services.
+Operability is defined as “the ability to keep a system in a safe and reliable functioning condition“, and is associated with a set of practices:

-- Monitoring – Logging radiates data on traffic, errors, latency, and saturation, and Monitoring visualises service metrics and events in a time series.
+- Telemetry: Logging radiates data on traffic, errors, latency, and saturation, and Monitoring visualises service metrics and events in a time series.
 Anomaly detection identifies events that breach normal operating conditions and Alerting notifies operators of abnormalities to act on.
-User analytics show success rates for user journeys.
+User analytics show success rates for user journeys

-- Learning – Blameless Post-Mortems uncover the multiple contributors to a near-miss or failure and suggest future preventative measures, while respecting the best efforts of individuals and the dangers of hindsight bias 1
+- People: Shared On-Call fosters a “You Build It, You Run It” culture and increases situational awareness, and Runbooks are a repository for operational knowledge.
+Blameless Post-Mortems uncover the multiple contributors to a near-miss or failure and suggest future preventative measures, while respecting the best efforts of individuals and the dangers of hindsight bias 1

 1 In How Complex Systems Fail, Richard Cook warns that “hindsight bias remains the primary obstacle to accident investigation.
 There is no such thing as a root cause in a complex production system, nor a blameworthy individual